adriandarian/CSE100/Labs/Lab04-1/README.md

 4
 ```

-### Output
+### _Output_

 `1;2;3;4;5;6;`

 > Note that the output has only one line and has no white characters.

-See the lab guidelines for submission/grading, etc., which can be found in Files/Labs.
+See the lab guidelines for submission/grading, etc., which can be found at [The root of the Repo](https://github.com/adriandarian/CSE100/Labs)